Roots in Collaborative Learning

-The GLEN has its roots in the organizational development theory and dialogic practices of Gisela Wendling, Ph.D.; the visual facilitation, teaming and strategy practices developed by David Sibbet and The Grove Consultants International; and the broad experience in transformational leadership and collective wisdom of a group of thinking partners who named themselves the GLEN Allies.
+The GLEN has its roots in the organizational development theory and dialogic practices of Gisela Wendling, Ph.D. combined with the visual facilitation, teaming and strategy practices developed by David Sibbet and The Grove Consultants International.
+Early ideas were amplified and expanded with the broad experience in transformational leadership and collective wisdom by a group of thinking partners who named themselves the GLEN Allies.

 Gisela was originally inspired by her experiences in a learning community in the humanistically oriented psychology department at Sonoma State University.
 “I learned about self-authority, being able to identify what was important to me, and pursuing my topics through inquiry within a real community of learners.
 It was safe to practice and do something out of the norm.
 We had each others’ backs.
 There was witnessing and coaching, and at the same time discovering the power of the collective.”
 This led to her pursuing a Ph.D. in the school of human and organizational systems at Fielding University.
 Her dissertation was on cross-cultural processes; it put forward a framework for understanding transformational change.
 As a German immigrant, this was a personal passion.
 She returned to head Sonoma State’s master’s program in organizational development because of her interest in supporting practitioners of person/client-centered approaches.
 While there, knowing of the work of The Grove, she reached out to recruit David Sibbet, and a strong collegial relationship was launched.